 The Johnston Community School District will provide equal opportunity to employees and applicants for employment in accordance with applicable equal employment opportunity and affirmative action laws, directives and regulations of federal, state and local governing bodies.
 Opportunity to all employees and applicants for employment includes hiring, placement, promotion, transfer or demotion, recruitment, advertising or solicitation for employment, treatment during employment, rates of pay or other forms of compensation, and layoff or termination.
-The school district will take affirmative action in major job categories where women, men, minorities and persons with disabilities are underrepresented.
 Employees will support and comply with the district's established equal employment opportunity and affirmative action policies.
 Employees will be given notice of this policy annually.